Materials & Craft

 Sampling notes

-Construction notes reduce rework & waste
+Construction notes reduce rework and waste

 Cost Optimization (Practical)